Where sin increased…

 burn against his people

-till he abhorred the very people
+till he abhorred the very family

 he’d made his inheritance.